dasebe/webcachesim/README.md

 |   4  |  3  |  14  |
 |   4  |  1 |  120 |

-Simulator will run sanity check on the trace at start.
+Simulator will run a sanity check on the trace when starting up.

 ## Installation

-We have built a docker simulator image for you.
-This would be the default way in documentation.
+For ease of use, we also provide a docker image which contains the simulator.
+Our documentation assumes that you use this image.
 To run it:
 ```shell script
  docker run -it -v ${YOUR TRACE DIRECTORY}:/trace sunnyszy/webcachesim:v0.1 ${traceFile} ${cacheType} ${cacheSize} [--param=value]
 ```
-Alternatively, you may follow the [instruction](INSTALL.md) to install the simulator.
+Alternatively, you may follow the [instruction](INSTALL.md) to manually install the simulator.

 ## Using an exisiting policy